Almond Joy Cookies

 You’ll know they’re done when they’re puffy but barely cooked through.
 You want to make sure not to let them brown because they will continue to bake on the heated pan after you remove them from the oven.

-Tips for making almond joy cookies
+Tips for making the best almond joy cookies

 - Always scoop flour into a measuring cup and level with a knife.
-This helps to ensure accuracy in the final results and it will vary from simply using the measuring cup to scoop the flour.
+This helps to ensure accuracy in the final results, and it will vary from simply using the measuring cup to scoop the flour.

 - Use parchment paper for best results.
-While it’s not necessary for the recipe, I find that it helps with even cookie baking, and plus it makes the clean up so much easier!
+While it’s not necessary for the recipe, I find that it helps with even cookie baking, and plus it makes the cleanup so much easier!

 Frequently asked questions